 The secondaries market broke records last year and this is reflected in Secondaries Investor‘s latest survey of the market’s law firm activity.

-Sixteen firms participated in the seven-question Secondaries Investor Law Firm Survey 2022.
-Respondents self-reported more than $570 billion of transaction volume over the period under review, compared with $275 billion in the 2021 survey when 13 firms participated.
+Seventeen firms participated in the seven-question Secondaries Investor Law Firm Survey 2022.
+Respondents self-reported nearly $600 billion of transaction volume over the period under review, compared with $275 billion in the 2021 survey when 13 firms participated.

 The survey does not paint a picture of the size of the secondaries market, as multiple law firms may work on various sides of a given secondaries deal and will each report their total deal volume attributed to the same deal.
 It does, however, shed light on the amount of work that law firms are advising on and the growth of the service providers who advise on secondaries processes.